dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1301.md

 The  Common  Reuse  Principle

-Don’t force users of  a component to depend on things they don’t need.
+Don't force users of  a component to depend on things they don't need.

 The Common Reuse Principle (CRP) is yet another principle that helps us to decide which classes and modules should be placed into a component.
 It states that classes and modules that tend to be reused together belong in the same component.